6 Ways Senior Living Is Like Summer Camp for Older Adults

 Mary Wright, who has been living at Orchard Cove since September 2023, says her new home is “like living at summer camp for life.”
 Mary began attending day camp as a very young child before shifting to sleepaway camp by the time she was a preteen.

-Not convinced senior living and camp have that much in common?
+Not convinced that senior living and camp have that much in common?
 Here are just six ways they’re similar:

 1. Endless opportunities to socialize

 Making new friends isn’t easy at any age.
-The U.S. Surgeon General has called loneliness a public health epidemic and says that a lack of social connection can increase your risk for premature death by as much as smoking 15 cigarettes a day!
+The U.S. Surgeon General has called loneliness a public health epidemic and says that a lack of social connection can increase your risk for premature death by as much as smoking 15 cigarettes a day.

 2. Opportunities to make (or just enjoy) art and music